Howl’s Moving Castle (Studio Ghibli Official Website) is a globally beloved animated feature film directed by Hayao Miyazaki, released in 2004.

 Honey’s Basic Information

 Sophie’s stepmother.
-She resembles Lettie, but they are not related by blood.
-She is the formal owner of Sophie’s hat shop.
+Visually, she heavily resembles Lettie, but they share no blood relation.
+She is the legal owner of the hat shop, inherited from her late husband.

-In other words, everyone has their own story.
+In Miyazaki’s world, everyone has their own hidden, deeply human story.